ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### 6.3.5 Manage Blacklisted Words (View, Create, Update, Activate, Deactivate)

 #### A. View Blacklisted Words
 The Global Admin can view list of all the available Blacklisted words on the Admin UI portal.
 The portal shows both activated or deactivated Blacklisted words.
 Blacklisted words in the only Masterdata which is language independent and will show the data in all the languages unlike the rest of the Masterdata tables which will show data only in primary language.
 The list view screen follows the templatized approach as described in [Section 6.2](#62-view-master-data-for-each-table).
+The Admin can filter the list of Blacklisted Words based on Status (Drop-down), Word (Search Box) and Language (Drop-Down).

 #### B. Create/Update Blacklisted Word